Sunday, August 16, 2020

 Museum of the Gods / From Another World

-Gygax Games has published the map to this side level.
+Gygax Games (now defunct) has published the map to this side level.

 The level supposedly contained "artifacts" from other worlds and times (i.e. contemporary).